ktbernoulli/ktbernoulli.github.io/_posts/2017-08-18-part-one-iframe.markdown

 ---
-title: "An example of a .html of your Jupyter Notebook in an iframe"
+title: "tDM : An example of a .html of your Jupyter Notebook in an iframe"
 layout: post
 date: 2017-08-18
-tag: project
+tag: posting
-projects: true
+projects: false
-hidden: true # don't count this post in blog pagination
+hidden: false # count this post in blog pagination
-description: "If you are unsatisfied with your project, improve upon mine."
+description: "Probably the best render version for this particular theme I have, or if your theme has spacing issues."
-category: project
+category: instructions
 author: kateta
 externalLink: false
 ---